 - Store in a clean, air tight container, keep refrigerated

 - Add water carefully as it can easily turn watery than needed.

 - Lemon juice must be added more to avoid greenish raw smell from the leaves.

 - It is normal for the green chutney turn darker as we use mint leaves.

 1. Clean the leaves and chop the coriander with stem.
 Peel garlic and cube the onion.
-Grind the leaves with green chilli, onion, garlic, chaat masala ,salt and little water say a tbsp or just the lemon juice to smooth paste.
+Grind the leaves with green chilli, onion, garlic, chaat masala ,salt and little water say a tablespoon or just the lemon juice to smooth paste.

 2. Squeeze the juice from half of a lemon and mix well with spoon.

 3. Store in a clean, air tight container, keep refrigerated.

 Enjoy with papad or samosa or any chaat item !